pupil-labs/hmd-eyes/docs/Developer.md

 Make sure the camera uses the VR head transform as the origin - normally just by adding it as a child to the main/VR camera.

 Hmd-eyes provides a prefab called `ScreenCast Camera`, which already contains a centered `Camera` and a `ScreenCast` component - make sure to wire it to your `RequestController` & `TimeSync` component after appending it to your VR camera.

+> Performance: Be aware that screen casting can be expensive in terms of performance.
+In order to not compromise the VR experience, please consider running Pupil Capture on a second machine connected via local network and/or adjust the screen cast resolution.

 ### Display Eye Images